pierregillon/BoundedContextCanvasGenerator/README.md

-﻿# Bounded context generator 🔣 -> 📝
+﻿# Bounded context canvas generator 🔣 -> 📝

 ## Description

-This repository is a *proof of concept* to generate a **Bounded Context Canvas** directly from source code.

-The idea is to analyse **symbols and annotations** in order to detects DDD tactical patterns, (commands, aggregate, entity, value object, domain event, integration event, ... ) and draw diagrams and text description.
+The idea is to analyse **symbols and annotations** from a target solution in order to detects DDD tactical patterns, (commands, aggregate, entity, value object, domain event, integration event, ... ) and draw diagrams and text description.

-This generated documentation **lives with the code** and is a support to **communicate** with teams and domain experts.

 ## Command line generation

 Current :

-    ./BoundedContextGenerator.exe path/to/sln
+    ./BoundedContextCanvasGenerator.exe path/to/sln

+By default:
+- the generator is looking for the yaml configuration in the same solution folder, named **bounded_context_canvas_settings.md**
+- the generator is outputting the final markdown in the same solution folder, named **bounded_context_canvas.md**

+Optional parameters:

+    --output $filePath : The output markdown file.
+    --configuration $filePath: The yaml configuration file.

 Later :